atsepkov/drone/README.md

 Test definition logic, note that you should not use `it` or `test` functions from your framework, the above test will automatically call it internally (see above example).

-    drone.teardown()

-Terminate tests, close browser instance, show a table of test results, and if all tests are successful, replace golden directory with current results.

 ### Page